The Hesse Pencil Variety: Plane Cubics

 which is the closure of the set of pencils through $f$.
 This space has dimension $8$. \\ For each orbit of cubics, we fix a representative and compute the dimension of $\mathbb{P}_f^8\cap N $.
 The results are summarized in the following table, along with a description of the corresponding space.

 Note that the only cubic $f$ for which a single pencil arise are those for which the Hessian is defined and it is distinct from the cubic $f$; in this case, the pencil is generated by the cubic itself and its Hessian.
-Furthermore, to study the singular locus of $N$, we consider the $210\times 45$ Jacobian matrix obtained from the equations defining $N$, and we evaluate its rank.
-Since $N$ has dimension $8$, if the rank is lower than $36$, then the point is singular.

-\begin{oss} Whenever a pencil in $N$ contains a cubic $f$ whose Hessian $H(f)$ is defined and different from $f$ itself, it must necessarily coincide with $\langle f,H(f)\rangle$, and in particular, it must belong to one of the orbits just listed.
-This follows from the equivariance of the Hessian map with respect to the action of $SL(3)$. \end{oss} \begin{prop} For every cubic, the pencils through it that are contained in $N$ form only finitely many $SL(3)$–orbits.
-In particular, $N$ contains a finite number of orbits of pencils. \end{prop}
+Furthermore, to study the singular locus of \(N\), we consider the \(210 \times 45\) Jacobian matrix obtained from the equations defining \(N\), and we evaluate its rank.
+Since \(N\) has dimension \(8\), if the rank is lower than \(36\), then the point is singular.
+We also report the dimension of each orbit.
+Both the rank computations and the orbit dimensions were obtained computationally using \texttt{Macaulay2}.
+The dimension of each orbit was computed as the rank of the Jacobian matrix of the orbit map $SL(3)\to \mathcal{O}(f)$ evaluated at the identity. \begin{oss} Whenever a pencil in \(N\) contains a cubic \(f\) whose Hessian \(H(f)\) is defined and different from \(f\), Table~5 shows that for all the orbits containing such cubics (namely, \(x(x^2+yz)\), \(x(y^2+xz)\), \(y^2z-x^3-x^2z\), \(y^2z-x^3\), \(x^3+y^3+z^3-3txyz\) with \(t^3\neq 1\)) one has $\dim\bigl(\mathbb{P}^8_f \cap N\bigr)=0$.
+Moreover, Table~5 also shows that the unique pencil contained in \(N\) and passing through such a cubic \(f\) is the pencil \(\langle f, H(f)\rangle\).
+In particular, the only pencil in \(N\) containing \(f\) belongs to one of the orbits listed above (Table~6); this last fact also follows from the equivariance of the Hessian map with respect to the action of \(SL(3)\). \end{oss} \begin{prop} For every cubic, the pencils through it that are contained in $N$ form only finitely many $SL(3)$–orbits.
+In particular, $N$ contains a finite number of orbits of pencils and its singular locus is precisely the union of the two orbits